shalins/shalinshah.me/_posts/2013-02-19-get-ubuntu-on-a-mac.md

 <center><img src="/images/posts/reboot.jpg"></center>

 Reboot you Mac and select Linux from the rEFIt bootloader when it comes up.
 If you're using a bluetooth keyboard you will need to press a button on your keyboard and wait a second before you are able to select boot entries with rEFIt.
-But other than that, congradualtions, you now have Linux Ubuntu running on you Mac!
+But other than that, congratulations, you now have Linux Ubuntu running on you Mac!